nextflow-io/nextflow/docs/reference/config.md

 : :::{versionadded} 24.04.0
   :::
 : *Used only by the {ref}`slurm-executor`, {ref}`lsf-executor`, {ref}`pbs-executor` and {ref}`pbspro-executor` executors.*
-: Allows specifying the project or organisation account that should be charged for running the pipeline jobs.
+: Allows specifying the project or organization account that should be charged for running the pipeline jobs.

 `executor.cpus`
 : The maximum number of CPUs made available by the underlying system.
 Used only by the `local` executor.